dbca-wa/ledger/README.md

 At the bottom of the admin section, under the WL MAIN section, click the add button next to Wildlife licence types.
 From there, enter the fields as follows (only bold fields are mandatory).

-`Effective to: This field is currently not in use and can be left blank.
+`Effective to`: This field is currently not in use and can be left blank.

 `Name`: The full title of the licence type, e.g. *Licence to take fauna for scientfic purposes*